axetotheroot/podcast_transcripts/ARP-81-How-Christianity-Invented-the-Future.md

-# How Christianity Invented the Future
+# How Christianity Invented the Future (Episode 81)

 Welcome to Episode 81 of Axe to the Root Podcast, part of the War Room Productions, I am Bo Marinov, and for the next 30 minutes we will talk about one of the most bizarre concepts the world has ever known.
 Namely, the future.